upasana74/movieSchmmovie_recommendation_system/README.md

 MovieSchmmovie is an interactive graph-based IMDb based movie and TV series recommendation system.
 It is an user friendly console-based program to recommend movies for a certain preference of movie/TV show genre and IMDb.
-To offer some flebility to the user, it also offers to choose from the following options:
+To offer some flexility to the user, it also offers to choose from the following options:

 1. Search for a movie/TV series by it's name
 2. Search for the N top movies in a genre